 1. Preheat oven to 180°C / 160 degrees Fan / 350°F / Gas Mark 4.
 Line a cupcake tin with 12 cupcake cases and set aside.

-3. Add eggs, one by one and mix to combine.
-Now fold in the flour – mix until just combined and no lumps of flour remain.
-Now add the milk or water to loosen the mixture slightly – approx. 3-4 tablespoons of milk will do.
+3. Now fold through the flour and mix until no lumps of flour remain.
+Add the milk to loosen the mixture slightly – approx. 3-4 tablespoons of milk will do.

-4. Take an ice cream scoop and evenly distribute the cupcake batter between the cupcake liners.
-Bake in the preheated oven for 18-20 minutes or until a cake tester comes out completely clean of any uncooked batter.
-Leave to cool in the tin for 5-10 minutes, then when cool enough to touch remove from the tin and transport to a wire rack and allow the cupcakes to cool completely to room temperature.
+4. Evenly divide the cupcake batter between the cupcake cases.
+Bake the cupcakes for 15-20 minutes or until a cake tester comes out clean without any uncooked batter remaining.
+Leave the baked cupcakes to cool in the tin for a 5-10 minutes, then carefully remove the cupcakes from the tin and transport to a wire rack and allow the cupcakes to cool completely to room temperature.

 5. To make the buttercream: Once the cupcakes are fully cooled make the buttercream.
-Add the softened butter to a stand mixer fitted with the paddle attachment.
-Cream on a medium speed for about a minute just to soften.
-Add the sifted icing sugar and the vanilla extract and mix together on a low speed (this is to avoid a sugar cloud!) until the butter and sugar has combined.
-Now turn up the speed to medium and cream for another 5 minutes – remember to stop the mixer and scrape down the sides and bottom of the mixing bowl.
-Once the buttercream is fluffy add the double cream and mix on low speed for another minute to combine.
+Cream the softened butter for a minute or two to soften.
+Add the sifted icing sugar and the vanilla extract and beat gently together until the butter and sugar has combined.
+Now continuing creaming for another 2-3 minutes until the buttercream is a light pale colour.
+Now add the double cream or milk and beat until combined fully.

-6. To decorate: Fit a large disposable piping bag with your favourite nozzle – I love the large star tip for cupcakes.
-Fill the piping bag with the frosting.
-Pipe even swirls on the top of each cupcake, then finish decorating with sprinkles.
+6. To decorate the cupcakes: Fit a large disposable piping bag with your favourite nozzle.
+Fill the piping bag with the frosting, pipe even swirls on the top of each cupcake, then finish decorating with sprinkles.
 If you don’t want to pipe the buttercream onto the cupcakes, you can spread the buttercream onto each cupcake using a small palette knife.